 Based in Victoria, British Columbia, Aurinia seeks to become a commercial-stage biopharmaceutical company.
-We are currently developing voclosporin, as a novel and potentially best-inclass CNI with clinical data in over 2,600 patients across various indications including LN, transplantation, psoriasis, various forms of uveitis, proteinuric kidney disease and DES.
+We are currently developing voclosporin, as a novel and potentially best-inclass CNI with clinical data in over 2,600 patients across various indications including LN, transplantation, psoriasis, various forms of uveitis, proteinuric kidney disease and dry eye syndrome ("DES").

-On July 21, 2020, we announced that the FDA has accepted the filing of the NDA for voclosporin, as a potential treatment for LN.
-This NDA was submitted on May 26, 2020, after our December 4, 2019 release of positive AURORA Phase 3 trial results.
+On July 21, 2020, we announced that the FDA has accepted the filing of the new drug application ("NDA") for voclosporin, as a potential treatment for LN.
+The last element of this rolling NDA was submitted on May 26, 2020, after our December 4, 2019 release of positive AURORA Phase 3 trial results.
 The FDA has granted Priority Review for the NDA, which provides an expedited six-month review, and has assigned a PDUFA target action date of January 22, 2021.
 The FDA has also informed us that they are not currently planning to hold an advisory committee meeting to discuss the application.
-The FDA has the option to change this decision based on review of the pending NDA.
+The FDA has the option to change this decision based on the review of the pending NDA.
 There are currently no FDA-approved treatments for LN.

 Priority review is granted to therapies that the FDA determines have the potential to provide a significant improvement in the safety or effectiveness of the treatment, diagnosis or prevention of a serious condition.
-Under PDUFA, a Priority Review targets a review time of six months compared to a standard review time of 10 months.
+Under PDUFA, a Priority Review targets a review time of six months compared to the standard review time of 10 months.
 Voclosporin was also granted Fast Track designation by the FDA in 2016.